synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 ## Current Limitations
 - Only the `full` layer type is implemented (raw source files). `interface`, `examples`, and `code` layers are not yet implemented.
 - Phase 2 execution order is now: `examples` layer generation first, then standalone schema-lint CI validation, then public API helper completion.
-- Storybook example extraction is planned by reusing/adapting the proven MCP Storybook build/scrape architecture while keeping this package MCP-independent.
+- Storybook example extraction is planned as a move-first migration of the MCP Storybook utility package into metadata internals, followed by parity validation and later refactoring.
 - Some metadata values are still fallback/default driven (e.g. `unknown` for missing `since`).
 - Package exports expose only generic store queries.
 ADR-specified domain helpers not yet implemented: `getComponentMetadata(name, layer)`, `listComponents()`, `getTokens()`, `getMigrations()`.
 - No CI size budget guards exist yet.
 These are required before publishing (targets: `interface` ≤ 6 KB, `examples` ≤ 8 KB, `code` ≤ 10 KB).